zaiisao/Documentation/en/Voice/logfile_web.md

 #### Considerations
 - The log-upload function is disabled by default.
 To enable this function, call the `enableLogUpload` method.
 - If the user fails to join the channel, the logs are unavailable on the Agora Server.
+- Call the `enableLogUpload()` method before calling the rest of the methods, otherwise the log may not be complete.

 #### API Reference